What is Lower Segment Caesarean Section (LSCS) Surgery?

 • Breastfeeding: If you plan to breastfeed, you can usually start doing so soon after surgery.
 Support pillows and proper positioning can help make breastfeeding more comfortable.

-• Painful or Frequent Urination: You might experience discomfort or pain while urinating due to the proximity of the incision to the bladder.
+• Painful or Frequent Urination: Due to the incision's proximity to the bladder, you might experience discomfort or pain while urinating.
 Drinking plenty of fluids and leaning forward while urinating can help alleviate this.

 • Stool Softeners: Constipation is common after surgery due to pain medications and changes in mobility.
 Your healthcare provider might recommend stool softeners to make bowel movements more comfortable.

 • Emotional Well-being: Adjusting to the recovery process and caring for a newborn can be emotionally challenging.
-Reach out to your support system, talk to your healthcare provider, or consider counseling if needed.
+If needed, reach out to your support system, talk to your healthcare provider, or consider counselling.

 • Follow-Up Appointments: Attend your scheduled follow-up appointments with your obstetrician to monitor your recovery, assess the incision site, and address any concerns.

 • Scar Care: As the incision heals, it's important to care for the scar.
 Keep it clean and avoid exposing it to direct sunlight.
-Over time, the scar will fade, but it might take several months.
+The scar will fade over time, but it might take several months.

 • Rest and Sleep: Prioritize rest and sleep to aid your body's healing process.
-Nap when the baby sleeps and accept help from family and friends.
+Nap when the baby sleeps and accepts help from family and friends.

-• Nutrition and Hydration: Eat a balanced diet rich in nutrients to support your recovery and provide energy for breastfeeding if applicable.
+• Nutrition and Hydration: Eat a balanced diet rich in nutrients to support your recovery and, if applicable, provide energy for breastfeeding.
 Stay hydrated to aid healing.

 • Gradual Return to Normal Activities: As your healthcare provider gives you the green light, slowly reintroduce light exercise and activities.
 Listen to your body and avoid pushing yourself too hard

-Lifestyle changes after LSCS (Lower Segment Cesarean Section) Surgery Procedure
+Lifestyle Changes After Lower Segment Cesarean Section Surgery Procedure

 • Prioritize Rest and Sleep: Adequate rest is essential for your recovery and overall well-being.
 Take advantage of the moments when your baby is sleeping to rest as well.